microsoft/industry/fsi/solutions/bankingCustomerEngagement/readme.md

 > Please note that this solution is still in Preview.
 Previews are not meant for production use.

-The banking customer engagement solution enables instant connections and an imrpoved customer engagement for customer service representatives and service agents.
+The banking customer engagement solution enables instant connections and an improved customer engagement for customer service representatives and service agents.
 The solution can provide an immediate view and cotextual information of the financial situation of the client.
 This can ultimately drive better outcomes, an increased customer satisfaction and a higher agent productivity.

 Key capabilities of the Banking Customer Engagement scenario include: